Who should attend

-This full day workshop, facilitated by iHR and Subject Matter Expert (Psychologist) will guide participants through the key principles of effectively and sensitively responding to mental health issues in the workplace, within the framework of fulfilling relevant legal responsibilities and practical management considerations.
+This workshop will guide participants through the key principles of effectively and sensitively responding to mental health issues in the workplace, within the framework of fulfilling relevant legal responsibilities and practical management considerations.
 Participants will observe iHR’s unique Workplace Reality Theatre where actors will re-enact relevant and engaging real-life scenarios for group discussions.

 Participants will also practice conducting sensitive and effective conversations as an early intervention strategy.
 Participants will receive feedback from the facilitator, in addition to reflecting on their own performance.